romyjkk/blok-tech-23/README.md

 1. Clone this repository by typing the following command into your terminal: `git clone https://github.com/romyjkk/blok-tech-23`
 2. Install the NPM packages by running `npm install`.
+3. Make your own MongoDB database and place the following in an `.env` file: `MONGO_URI="<your own connection string>"`.
-3. Start the project by typing `npm run dev`.
+4. Start the project by typing `npm run dev`.
 In `package.json` you can find the different run scripts and dependencies.

+Note: the design is mobile-first, and will look best on a phone.

 Have fun!